kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 }
 ```

 This passes the user's current location into an annotation whenever the annotation appears.
-You'll use this [TODO: FPE: What's "this"?
-The user's current location?] in the next section to request transit directions.
+You'll need access to this location in the next section to request transit directions.

-That was quite a bit of code to get through – you've done well!
+That was quite a bit of code to get through — you've done well!
 Build and run your app; you should see a blue dot appear on the map showing your simulated location:

 ![iPhone](images/16-forcefield.png)